franzmatches/Full-length-and-high-res-predator-exposure/README.md

 # Predator_exposure_protists_exp

 Generated data, code and results from Cerini F., O’Brien DA., Wolfe E., Besson M. and Clements CF. 2023.
-Interaction effects of temperature and predator presence on prey behaviour and morphology: high-resolution data from protist microcosms.
+Phenotypic response to different predator strategies can be mediated by temperature: high-resolution data from protist microcosms.

 ## Graphical abstract